Mundra: Amenities and culture

-In 1905, Aga Khan III started the Aga Khan School in Mundra, the first school what later became a large network of schools, Aga Khan Education Service.
-Other major schools are Government Primary School (Darbari), R. D. Highschool, St. Xavier's School, Calorx Public School (Samudra Township), Adani Public School.
+In 1905, Aga Khan III started the Aga Khan School in Mundra, the first school that later became a large network of schools, Aga Khan Education Service.
+Other major schools are Government Primary School (Darbari), R. D. Highschool, St. Xavier's School, Calorx Public School (Samudra Township), and Adani Public School.
 Khoja Lalji Sumar Primary School was founded in 1871.

 There are commerce, arts and PTC colleges in the town.

-Dabeli and Kadak are popular snacks of town.
+Dabeli and Kadak are popular snacks in town.

-Nani Ravadi and Moti Ravadi are local dance and procession festivals celebrated in Shravan month of Hindu calendar by seafaring communities of Kharva.
-Nava Naroj is celebrated as a starting day of new seafaring season.
+Nani Ravadi and Moti Ravadi are local dance and procession festivals celebrated in the Shravan month of the Hindu calendar by seafaring communities of Kharva.
+Nava Naroj is celebrated as the starting day of the new seafaring season.
 All other major Hindu and Muslim religious festivals are celebrated in the town including Diwali, Holi, Uttarayan, Muharram and Eids.

 Economy

 Mundra was well known for salt and spice trading in the past and now for tie-dye and block-printed textiles.
-The old harbor is virtually unusable today, and only small local fishing crafts navigate its silted waterways up the river.
+The old harbour is virtually unusable today, and only small local fishing crafts navigate its silted waterways up the river.

 The main source of income for the local people is agriculture, horticulture and wage labour.
-Mundra has a Date Palm Research Station operated by Sardarkrushinagar Dantiwada Agricultural University converted from seed farm in 1969.
-Several people are employed in manufacturing companies, port and power stations.
+Mundra has a Date Palm Research Station operated by Sardarkrushinagar Dantiwada Agricultural University converted from a seed farm in 1969.
+Several people are employed in manufacturing companies, ports and power stations.

 Mundra Port is the largest private port with multiproduct special economic zone owned and operated by Adani Ports & SEZ Limited.

 There are two thermal power stations adjacent to Mundra, Mundra Ultra Mega Power Plant operated by Tata Power and Mundra Thermal Power Station operated by Adani Power.
 This power station generates over 8,600 MW of electricity.
 The coal for the power plant is imported primarily from Indonesia.
-Source of water for the power plant is sea water from the Gulf of Kutch.
+Source of water for the power plant is seawater from the Gulf of Kutch.